-- Note 1: Conditions of transactions for sales, purchases of goods, etc. are determined by the same methods used to determine the general terms and conditions of business, based on considerations of market value and other factors. - Note 2: The Company has guaranteed the obligations related to the energy supply agreement concluded by Toray Composite Materials America, Inc. - Note 3: The interest rates for the deposits of surplus funds received from Toray Engineering Co., Ltd. are determined based on considerations of the market interest rates.
+- Note 1: Conditions of transactions for sales, purchases of goods, etc. are determined by the same methods used to determine the general terms and conditions of business, based on considerations of market value and other factors.
+The interest rates for the loans of funds are determined based on considerations of the market interest rates. - Note 3: The Company has guaranteed the obligations related to the energy supply agreement concluded by Toray Composite Materials America, Inc. - Note 4: The Company has guaranteed the obligations related to the product supply agreement and others concluded by Euro Advanced Carbon Fiber Composites GmbH. - Note 5: Conditions of transactions for purchases of facilities are determined based on considerations of market value and other - Note 6: The interest rates for the deposits of surplus funds received are determined based on considerations of the market interest rates.